Cratesy/Homework_1_refactor/README.md

 ## Descriptions

-I've been tasked with refactoring this website for accessibility standards & optimized for search engines by doing the following;
+We've been tasked with refactoring this website for accessibility standards & optimized for search engines by doing the following;

 - Created a concise descriptive title
 - Fixed broken link navigation